threefoldtech/acme2cert-exp/README.md

 ### Docker

-We will try to create a full docker setup for this server, database engine, `coredns` and `redis`.
+We will try to create a full docker setup for this server, database engine and `redis`.

 ## Testing with certbot (client)